UniCredit Bank Serbia

 UniCredit Bank Serbia (UniCredit Bank Srbija a.d.
 Beograd) is a bank founded in 2001, headquartered in Belgrade, Serbia.
 It is part of the Italian banking group UniCredit, which owns 100% stake in the bank.
-As of 31 December 2019, the bank has a network of 72 branch offices in Serbia.
+As of 31 December 2024, the bank has a network of 71 branch offices and two bank counters (besides headquarters) in Serbia.

 History

 UniCredit Bank Serbia was owned by Bank Austria, which in turn was majority owned by German bank HypoVereinsbank (HVB), which was, in turn, majority owned by Italian-based UniCredit banking group since November 2005.

 On 2 April 2007, the bank officially changed its name to UniCredit Bank Srbija a.d.
 Beograd.
 In 2016, UniCredit became the directly parent company of the bank.